ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Numerical Results

 A sequence of three different size problems was examined, based on matrices exported from the PeleLM pressure continuity solver \cite{PeleLM}.
 The problem being solved is combustion in a piston-cylinder configuration, where the curved surface of the cylinder requires cut-cells through the mesh.
 The first of these matrices is a dimension $N=14186$ linear system, solved with GMRES$+$AMG using the AMGToolBox \cite{Verbeek2002, Joubert2006} by applying ILUT smoothing only on the finest level $\ell=1$, then ILUT on all levels and polynomial Gauss-Seidel smoothers.
 Iterative Richardson solvers are employed.
 Two pre- and post-smoothing sweeps were applied on all $V$-cycle levels, except for the coarse level direct solve.
 The AMG strength of connection threshold was set to $\theta=0.25$.
 The convergence histories are plotted in Figure \ref{fig:multi-level-ilu}.
 The lowest iteration count results from using ILU(0) smoothing on all levels, however, the minimum compute time is obtained by using ILU(0) only on the finest level and polynomial Gauss-Seidel on the remaining levels.
 The iterative triangular solves fail to converge unless either a preconditioned Jacobi or Richardson iteration is employed.
 In the case of ILU(0), both row and row/column scaling exhibit similar convergence histories and thus row scaling is less costly in the set-up phase.

 In the case of ILUT as the smoother, there are differences in the achievable GMRES error level between the row and row/column scaling, depending on the drop tolerances and level of fill per row.
 For the dimension $N=14$K problem, the norm-wise relative backward error (NRBE) is reported in Table \ref{tab:NRBE2} for $\textit{droptol} = 1$e$-3$ and $\textit{lfill} = 5$, where the NRBE is found to be an order of magnitude lower.
-For this problem, the slightly lower backward error obtained using two Richardson iterations with the row/column scaling versus three iterations using row scaling may not be sufficient to justify the additional set-up cost.
+A slightly lower backward error was obtained using two Richardson iterations with the row/column scaling versus three iterations using row scaling may not be sufficient to justify the additional set-up cost.

-Results using Hypre-BoomerAMG for the $N=1.4$M linear system are plotted in Figure \ref{fig:1.4million}.
+Results using hypre-BoomerAMG for the $N=1.4$M linear system are plotted in Figure \ref{fig:1.4million}.
 These tests were performed on the NREL Eagle supercomputer with Intel Skylake CPUs and NVIDIA V100 GPUs.
 The parallel maximum independent set (PMIS) algorithm is applied together with aggressive coarsening and ``MM-ext+i'' interpolation are employed, with a strength of connection threshold, $\theta = 0.25$.
 Because the problem is very ill-conditioned, flexible FGMRES achieves the best convergence rates and the lowest NRBE.
 Iterative solvers were employed in these tests with ten (10) iterations.
-The convergence histories are plotted for hybrid-ILUT, and polynomial Gauss-Seidel smoothers.
+The convergence histories are plotted for mixed-ILUT, and polynomial Gauss-Seidel smoothers.
 The ILUT parameters were $\textit{droptol} = 1$e$-2$ and $\textit{lfill} = 10$.
 The lowest time for a single-GPU, was the ILUT smoother with Richardson iterations which achieved a solve time of $0.11$ seconds.